fkauffmann/MxM/README.md

 + 2017-07-28 : Initial version (code skeleton)
 + 2017-07-29 : Item class added (fk)
 + 2017-07-31 : Item class completed (fk)
++ Rename Quantity to BillableQuantity (DECIMAL)  in ItemsUsedInArtwork
++ Add Billable (BOOLEAN) in ItemsUsedInArtwork
++ Insert ContactType (TEXT) before Note in Contact
++ Remove ContactPersonPhone from Event
++ Remove ContactPersonMail from Event
++ Rename ContactPerson to ContactID in Event
++ Rename Provider to ContactID in Event

 ## To Do List